pic(1) — Linux manual page

 variables maxpswid and maxpsht.
 Initially, these have values 8.5

-There is no limit to the depth to which blocks can be nested.
+There is no limit to the depth to which blocks can be examined.

 For example,